GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 According to the manual, having these extra consoles can cause issues with WTO Buffers during ISL.
 To detach the console added above enter this command **detach 010** from the Hercules or Web Console.
 Notice this is a **Hercules Command** and not an **MVS** or **JES2** command.

-## Specifying a Console and Dispaly Area
+## Specifying a Console and Display Area

 * **Message Area** - at the top of the console
 * **Status Area** - below Message area area